collective-soundworks/collective-soundworks.github.io/docs/guide/getting-started.md

 ![create-project](../assets/guide/getting-started/wizard-create-project.png)

 Once the installation is done, the `@soundworks/create` wizard will propose you to install some `soundworks` plugins and some curated libraries.
-For now, just press `Enter` to skip this steps, we will go back there to install a libraries later.
+For now, just press `Enter` to skip this steps.

 ![init-install-deps](../assets/guide/getting-started/wizard-init-install-deps.png)